 Most marketing programs center around the basic notions associated with the industry.
 Their focus will vary from public relations (PR), consumer research, and any marketing-related job one may find after graduating.
 These studies will provide important information and a strong foundation for post-graduation jobs (Beener, 2019).

 Marketing majors are taking courses in marketing principles, communication, economics, finance, and management classes.
 Most marketing courses also require students to take general programs in English and math and electives, such as goals of psychology, introduction to computers, and other business courses.
-Public speaking, business writing, ecommerce marketing principles, graphic design, sales, logistics, international marketing, and other computer programs supplement marketing major requirements as well.
+Public speaking, business writing, ecommerce marketing principles, graphic design, sales, logistics, international marketing, and other computer programs supplement marketing degree requirements as well.
 These programs teach students to choose the best target customers to whom to sell a product, how and when to attract a certain market, how much is the service or product, and ways to handle business relationships (Best Marketing Degrees, n.d.).
 However, you can also take up one of the popular business degrees available whether in person or online and enroll in marketing courses to enhance your major.

 Marketing course titles vary from school to school.
 Nevertheless, they carry the same information students must learn to succeed.
 These courses are: